 The Committee shall meet as frequently as necessary to fulfil its duties and responsibilities, but not less frequently than quarterly.
 A meeting of the Committee may be called by its chairman or any two members of the Committee.

 Minutes of the meetings will be approved by the Committee and maintained by the Committee.
 The Committee shall report its activities to the Board of Directors on a regular basis.
 The agenda for each regularly scheduled Committee meeting shall provide time during which the Committee can meet separately, without members of management present, in executive session.

 Specific Responsibilities and Duties

 - establish the Compensation of (a) the Chief Executive Officer (as more fully described below) and (b) each other Executive Officer;

-- determine, administer and make equity and/or cash awards under plans adopted for the benefit of officers and other employees of the Corporation to the extent required or permitted by the terms of such plans, establish any related performance goals, determine whether and the extent to which such goals have been attained and, if necessary, determine whether any adjustments for risk or otherwise should be made;
+- determine, administer and make (or delegate the authority to make) equity and/or cash awards under plans adopted for the benefit of officers and other employees of the Corporation to the extent required or permitted by the terms of such plans, establish any related performance goals, determine whether and the extent to which such goals have been attained and, if necessary, determine whether any adjustments for risk or otherwise should be made;

 - in determining the long-term incentive compensation component of the Compensation of the CEO, consider, among other factors, the Corporation's performance and relative stockholder return, the value of incentive awards made to chief executive officers at comparable companies, the awards given to the CEO in past years, the terms of any employment agreement with the CEO, the economic environment and general market conditions;